Skip to main content

 The BMS3 does not have an RTC clock.
 You can synchronize the time too, but the time will drift.

-To synchronize the time, call windows command sync_time.cmd.
+To synchronize the time, use the sync_time.cmd command.
 This command is distributed with the SWTools.